Getting married is one of the most exciting decisions of your life. It’s a commitment to love and working as a team towards your future.

 How can I make sure my spouse receives my life insurance?

-It’s always worth asking the insurer to find out if you can get a discount on your premium with your partner.
+It’s always worth speaking with the insurer to find out if you can get a discount on your premium if you take cover with your partner.

 What happens to our insurance if we get divorced?

 Life insurance means that for better or for worse, you and the one you love can have choices to help you make the most of life.
 To build cover that suits you, try the TAL Coverbuilder.